limpbrains/consolidate-utxo/README.md

 consolidate-utxo --username root --password toor
 ```

 Default transaction fee is set to the lowest possible value - 1 sat/byte.
-You can change it by `--fee` parameter
+So before broadcasting transaction make sure mempool is empty and it can be confirmed in a reasonable amount of time.
+You can change fee by `--fee` parameter.

 Other options: